 1) Track Your Expenses

-Regardless of your income level, you can start by simply tracking your expenses.
 Make a commitment to track every penny you spend for two months and see what happens.
 This is simple, yet hard to do.
 Regardless, the results can be powerful.

 If your income is low and expenses are high, you may not have an opportunity to save much or pay off debt initially.
 However, tracking your expenses will allow you to take control of your financial situation.
 It will help you develop a plan.
 You will think twice about those impulse purchases that we all make at times.

-2) Establish a Small Emergency Fund
+2) Establish an Emergency Fund

 3) Automate Your Finances

-This one is a bit more complex, but after tracking your spending for a few months and building a small emergency fund, look in to automating your finances.
+This one is a bit more complex, but after tracking your spending for a few months and building a small emergency fund, look into automating your finances.

 What is “automating your finances”?
 It simply means setting up systems to automatically invest, save, pay down debt, or pay your monthly bills.